Difference Between Abbey and Priory

 Priory is derived from the Latin word cathedra, which further translates to Seat.

 The leader who rules a Priory is called a Prior or Prioress, depending on who the leader is.
-A prior or a prioress is a subordinate to an abbot or an abbess, making them equivalent to a bishop.
-The leader of the priory wears a type of cross around their necks.
+A prior or a prioress is subordinate to an abbot or an abbess, making them equivalent to a bishop.
+The leader of the priory wears a type of cross around their neck.

-There are two types of Priories: a conventual Priory and a dependent priory.
+There are two types of Priories: a conventual Priory and a dependent Priory.
 A conventual priory is an autonomous priory, whereas a dependent priory is a dependent priory on an abbey or a motherhouse.

 It is home to many religious fraternities.